What is Balearic Beat? A Quick Guide for the Curious Listener

 Ibiza may have been the birthplace of Balearic music, but it evolved into something much larger because of its foreign popularity, transcending borders and connecting dance floors worldwide.

 One of the major names is Paul Oakenfold (and not just for taking E in Amnesia).
-Along with Danny Rampling, they popularised the Balearic Beat in the UK during the 1980s and 1990s.Ā
+Along with Danny Rampling, they popularised the Balearic Beat in the UK during the 1980s and 1990s.

 They were the first to incorporate the acid house scene with their Ibizan soundscapes.
 Their DJ sets would take listeners on a journey through various music genres and styles, making their performances unforgettable.

 Nancy Noise and Leo Mas also contributed substantially to the Balearic music style.
-Who would often collaborate with DJs like Alfredo to create fascinating playlists that fused electronic and dance music.Ā
+They often collaborated with DJs like Alfredo to create fascinating playlists that fused electronic and dance music.

 Electronic Dance Music